 Governor Edgar Chatto who is running for congressman in the first district is supporting Yap’s candidacy through Padayon Bol-anon.

 In Buenavista, mayoral candidate Atty.
-Rico Cabarrubias was allegedly ambushed by a gunman on January 14 resulting in the death of his driver.
+Rico Cabarrubias was attacked by a gunman on January 14 resulting in the death of his driver.
 The incident, which left Cabarrubias unscathed, however was not officially deemed an election-related attack as police also eyed his work as a lawyer as possible motive behind the ambush which was carried out in broad daylight.

 With the political battles expected to intensify amid the start of the official campaign period, it remains to be seen whether candidates would still resort to mudslinging and violence or actually focus on highlighting their platforms to win the votes of the electorate.